San Diego Geology

 The Farallon Plate hit the North American Plate, ending the subduction zone that had created the volcanic mountain range during the Jurassic Period more than 150 million years ago.
 As it did so, the Pacific Plate came in from behind and pushed its way inland a bit, grabbing a slice of the North American Plate and moving it to the northwest, creating the San Andreas fault in the process.
 This caused, and continues to cause, a wild array of geologic activities (see graphic below from an excellent book by Keith Heyer Meldahl, 2015).

 A chunk of continent that became the Western Transverse Range (WTRB in the graphic below) was pulled away, twisting and ripping it off its foundation, exposing ancient, oceanic rock which is now betweem Catalina Island and Los Angeles.
-The great delta of the Ballena River was ripped from its source and moved northwestward as well, scattering its cobbles (clasts) to the mesas of San Diego and the shoreline cliffs of the northern Channel Islands (especially San Miguel and Santa Rosa Islands).
+The great delta of the Ballena River was ripped from its source and moved northwestward as well, scattering its cobbles to the mesas of San Diego and the shoreline cliffs of the Channel Islands (Santa Rosa and San Miguel Islands).
 The photo at the top of this page shows some of these cobbles from a source near Ramona, California, stranded on top of a mountain made of tonalite, a granitic rock that was once the basement foundation of another ancient mountain chain.
 River cobbles on top of mountain high above the surrounding landscape?

 When first described in 1892 by H.W.
 Fairbanks, no one had a clue where these cobbles came from.
 Now we know, thanks to the theory of plate tectonics, the idea that revolutionized geology in the late 1960s.
 In 1970s, Pat Abbott from San Diego State University did the conclusive work that finally solved the San Diego cobble puzzle.
 He discusses the fascinating story in his book, The Rise and Fall of San Diego (1999).